shanwai1234/GPWAS/README.md

 ## Genotype Data

 **Gene**: Keep the title of this item as "Gene" and do not change it.
-All of gene names were kept below it.
+All of gene names should be kept below it.

 **SNP**: Keep the title of this item as "SNP" and do not change it.
 The format of SNP should be written as "S"+chromosome+"\_"+SNP position.